OR WAIT 15 SECS

 Early signs and symptoms are similar to a common cold including runny nose, sneezing, mild cough and low-grade fever.
 These symptoms usually last two weeks followed by two to four weeks of severe coughing and another several weeks to months of a gradually improving cough.
 Antibiotics are used to shorten the duration of contagiousness.
 Complications include pneumonia, ear infection, dehydration, rib fractures, bleeding in the brain and eyes, seizures and death.
 Hospitalization is often necessary for infected infants.

 Over the last 50 years, pertussis vaccine has been successful in reducing the incidence of the disease to 1,000 to 2,000 cases a year in the U.S and by more than 90 percent in those countries where it has been readily available.
-In the past three years, however, reported cases of whooping cough in the
+In the past three years, however, reported cases of whooping cough in the U.S. exceeded 25,000.
+The resurgence of the disease has led healthcare professionals to realize that immunity wears off five to 10 years after a childs last vaccination.

 Source: Saint Peters University Hospital